Some of the Most Common Reasons Why People Tend to Develop the Condition May Include Any of the Following:

 Numbness or Tingling:

 Many people experience numbness or tingling in their hand or fingers, particularly the thumb, middle, ring, or index fingers, but usually not the pinky finger.
 This unpleasant sensation generally happens while holding an item such as a phone, newspaper, or steering wheel, or can often wake you out of a sound sleep in the night.
 The sensation can be experienced starting at the wrist and working up through the arm as well.
-You may see people “shaking out” their hands and arms in an attempt to “wake” them up to relieve their uncomfortable symptoms.
+You may see people “shaking out” their hands and arms in an attempt to “wake” them up.
 Unfortunately, as the condition worsens, the feeling of numbness may be constant.